aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

     - If you'd like the solution to create a KMS key to encrypt ICMappingBucket, set *"createS3KmsKey"* to "true".
 Alternatively, if you wish to use an existing KMS key, set the *"createS3KmsKey"* to false and provide your KMS key ARN to *"S3KmsArn"*.
 Please note that if you choose to provide your KMS key, you'd need to ensure proper KMS key policy and management.
 4. In your AWS Organization Management account, use the codepipeline-stack.template cloudformation template to provision the AWS Code Pipeline and related CICD resources in the same region that IAM Identity Center service is enabled.
 On the Specify stack details page, type a stack name in the Stack name box.
 You can choose any name, such as, *id-center-pipeline-stack*.
 5. In the Parameters section, specify the following parameters:
     - *GeneratePermissionSetsAndMappings*: Set to true if you want to deploy a separate build project to generate permission sets and mapping JSON files, ONLY if you are already using Identity Center and would like to import existing permission sets and assignments into this solution.
-Please note that you must manually upload `src/automation-code/permission-set-and-mapping-files-generator/auto-generate-permissionsets-mapping-files.py` file to the S3 Bucket and run the build project to generate permission sets and mapping files before pushing code to your source code repository.
+Please note that you must manually upload `src/automation-code/permission-set-and-mapping-files-generator/auto-generate-permissionsets-mapping-files.py` file to the S3 Bucket to trigger the build project that generates permission sets and mapping files before pushing code to your source code repository.
 The name of the S3 Bucket and the Build Project can be found in Outputs section of the stack once the codepipeline-stack.template is deployed successfully.
     - *ICInstanceARN*: Required when GeneratePermissionSetsAndMappings is set to true.
 ICInstanceARN can be found on the AWS IAM Identity Center console 'Settings' page.
     - *IdentityStoreId*: Required when GeneratePermissionSetsAndMappings is set to true.
 Identity Store ID can be found on the AWS IAM Identity Center console 'Settings' page.
     - *AutomationBuildProjectName*: Specify the name for the automation CodeBuild projects or leave default.